Bilirubin is the major metabolite of heme, the iron-binding tetrapyrrole ring found in hemoglobin, myoglobin, and cytochromes.

 400, Troina, Sicily, Enna)

-UGT1A1 and UGT1A6 genes were significantly associated with serum unconjugated bilirubin level (Supplemental Digital Content: Table 6 and Figure 7, http://links.lww.com/MD/A287) with the following P values for the non-synonymous variants on UGTA16: (rs6759892, P = 4.75 × 10 −11; rs2070959, P = 9.17 × 10 −12; and rs1105879, P = 9.02 × 10 −12).
+UGT1A1 and UGT1A6 genes were significantly associated with serum unconjugated bilirubin level (Supplemental Digital Content: Table 6 and Figure 7, ) with the following https://links.lww.com/MD/A287 P values for the non-synonymous variants on UGTA16: (rs6759892, P = 4.75 × 10 −11; rs2070959, P = 9.17 × 10 −12; and rs1105879, P = 9.02 × 10 −12).

 In Silico Replication Study (n